jtnystrom/Discount/README.md

 to your unpacked Spark distribution).
 This will be the script used to run Discount.
 Other critical settings can also be changed in this file.
 It is very helpful to point `LOCAL_DIR` to a fast drive, such as an SSD.

-To run on AWS EMR, you may use `discount-aws.sh`.
+To run on AWS EMR (tested on v6.8.0), you may use `discount-aws.sh`.
 In that case, change the example commands below to use that script instead, and insert your EMR cluster name as an additional first parameter when invoking.
-To run on Google Cloud Dataproc, please use `discount-gcloud.sh` instead.
+To run on Google Cloud Dataproc (tested on v2.1), please use `discount-gcloud.sh` instead.

 ### K-mer counting